 Vote live and watch the results unfold on the air!
 Check out the CNBC app at CNBC.com/vote every Saturday at 9p ET and join the fun!» Read More

-Mark, who's 38, asks Suze if he can afford to spend $50,000 on a basement rec room and "man cave."
+Gabriel, who's 11, asks Suze if he can afford to spend $150 on a new BMX bike.

-Jania, who's 24, asks Suze if she and her fiance can afford to spend $20,000 on a country club wedding.
+Janie: who's 48, asks Suze if she can afford to spend $2,199 to buy a 3-D printer.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.